veetil/llama-models/README.md

 ### Performance Results

-- **Original Approach:** On a randomly sampled GSM8K benchmark, Llama 3.1 8B model achieves 83.0% accuracy.
+- **Original Approach:** On a randomly sampled GSM8K benchmark, Llama 3.1 8B Instruct model achieves 83.0% accuracy.
-- **With CoT Decoding:** When CoT decoding is enabled with 10 decoding paths, Llama 3.1 8B model achieves 90.0% accuracy on the same test set.
+- **With CoT Decoding:** When CoT decoding is enabled with 10 decoding paths, Llama 3.1 8B Instruct model achieves 90.0% accuracy on the same test set.
   *Note:* This improvement comes with the overhead of decoding multiple paths.
-  Also note that LLama 3.1 8B might have been pre-trained on GSM8K, so the actual improvement may be different on an unseen reasoning dataset.
+  Also note that Llama 3.1 8B Instruct might have been pre-trained on GSM8K, so the actual improvement may be different on an unseen reasoning dataset.

 ### Example Usage